gradle/gradle/design-docs/publication-model.md

 ## Validate publication coordinates

-Validate the following prior to publication:
+1. Validate the following prior to publication:
     * The groupId, artifactId and version specified for a Maven publication are non-empty strings.
     * The groupId and artifactId specified for a Maven publication match the regexp `[A-Za-z0-9_\\-.]+` (see `DefaultModelValidator` in Maven source)
     * The organisation, module and revision specified for an Ivy publication are non-empty strings.
     * Each publication identifier in the build (ie every publication in every project) is unique.
     * The XML actions do not change the publication identifier.
+2. Reorganise validation so that it is triggered by the `MavenPublisher` service and the (whatever the ivy equialent is) service.
+3. Use a consistent exception heirarchy for publication validation failures.
+For example, if using an `InvalidMavenPublicationException` then add an equivalent
+   `InvalidateIvyPublicationException`.

 ### Test cases

+* Publication fails for a project with no group or version defined.
 * Publication coordinates can contain non-ascii characters, whitespace, xml markup and reserved filesystem characters, where permitted by the format.
   Verify that these publications can be resolved by Gradle.
 * Reasonable error messages are given when the above validation fails.